MinaNader1/MinaNader1/README.md

 ## 🚀 About Me
-I am a student at the Faculty of Computers and data science, Alexandria Universityr.
+I am a student at the Faculty of Computers and data science, Department of Cyber Security, Alexandria University

 ## 🛠 Skills